utdata/rwdir/docs/03-import.md

 That file should end up in your Downloads folder.
 Use your finder to move this into your project folder in the `data-raw` folder you created.

+[This document](http://www.twdb.texas.gov/groundwater/data/doc/TWRSRS_UserManual.pdf?d=43539.49999999895) has some descriptions of fields we may need later.

 ### Inspect the data

 We want to look at the data so we understand it.